jakob1379/daisy/doc/setup-vscode.md

     - If you only want syntax highlighting have a look at https://marketplace.visualstudio.com/items?itemName=mattn.Lisp
     - If you also want completion have a look at https://marketplace.visualstudio.com/items?itemName=qingpeng.common-lisp
 3. Set the language mode for .dai files
+    1. Open a .dai file
-    1. Press `Ctrl + Shift + p`
+    2. Press `Ctrl + Shift + p`
-    2. Type "change languange mode" and select it
+    3. Type "change language mode" and select it
-    3. Select "Configure File Association for '.dai'..."
+    4. Select "Configure File Association for '.dai'..."
-    4. Type "lisp" and select the extension you want to use
+    5. Type "lisp" and select the extension you want to use
 4. (a) Open the tasks file
     1. Press `Ctrl + Shift + p`
     2. Type "configure task" and select it